 The last panel – possibly my favourite – shows a scene of 19th century female empowerment.

 Two of the Brontë sisters; Charlotte and Anne, have travelled down to London in order to meet their publishers Smith Elder & Co face-to-face.
-This was necessary because the (male) publishers could believe that the sisters were women, they’d been writing under male pseudonyms previously.
+This was necessary because the (male) publishers couldn’t believe that the sisters were women, they’d been writing under male pseudonyms previously.
 The man shown is a portrait of William Thackeray who publsihed The Cornhill Magazine with the same company.
 In the scene he appears to play the part of the confused editor.

 Explore More of The City